 - Projects designed to assess, document, or address the impacts of natural disasters, ongoing natural processes, and/or climate change on threatened resources; and/or

 - Projects that undertake in-depth architectural or archaeological study of a specific topic, site, time period, or theme.

 Applications for projects that address these priorities will receive special consideration in the application ranking process.
 Interdisciplinary projects are encouraged!

 Applicants are strongly encouraged to contact MHT staff prior to application submission to discuss project eligibility and the proposed scope of work.

-It is highly beneficial for applicants to contact MHT staff to discuss project proposals prior to submission of an application.
 For assistance in developing a scope of work and budget for your proposal, please contact the MHT staff member responsible for your project discipline: